How to Improve Your Dog’s Recall Training

 It’s hard to compete once a dog has learned that ignoring you means he gets to chase a deer or snarf down a McBurger wrapper.

-Start teaching a recall when you can’t lose.
-No distractions.
-Your dog is practically beside you.
-The perfect reinforcement.
+Start teaching a recall when you can’t lose: There are no distractions, your dog is practically beside you, you have the perfect reinforcement on hand.

 If your dog was focused on a chipmunk, but turns their head to you when you call, you’ve won half the battle.